 The Fall Semester begins the day after Summer commencement and ends December 31.
 Fall intercession is considered part of the Fall Semester.

 II.B Spring Semester

-The Spring Semester begins January 1 ends the day of Spring commencement.
-Spring intercession is considered part of Spring Semester.
+The Spring Semester begins January 1 and ends the day of Spring commencement.
+Spring intercession is considered part of the Spring Semester.

 II.C Summer Term